-At the moment our faculty at the Johan Skytte Institute of Political Studies is carrying out both individual as well as bigger-scale institutional framework projects on a large variety of fields stretching comparative politics, international relations and political theory.
-Please see below for information on the projects.
-To learn more about the projects, click on the project title.
-Clicking on the project code redirects you to the project information provided by the Estonian Research Information System.
+Our faculty is carrying out both individual as well as larger-scale institutional framework projects on a variety of fields stretching comparative politics, international relations and political theory.
+To learn more about the projects, click on the respective title.
+Clicking on the funder information redirects you to their website.

-For ongoing research of faculty members in the framework of larger international research networks, see the section on international cooperation and the section on applied research.
+For ongoing projects of faculty and staff members in the framework of larger international research networks, see the section on international cooperation and the section on applied research.